jostroOS/jostro/README.md

 # Jostro OS

-### Warning: Before you download, please note that this build has a broken combination of 32 and 64 bit packages.
+### :warning: Before you download, please note that this build has a broken combination of 32 and 64 bit packages.
 Please use at your own risk until it is fixed (hopefully) in Jostro OS v2.0

 [![Github All Releases](https://img.shields.io/github/downloads/jostroOS/jostro/total.svg?style=for-the-badge&logo=raspberry-pi&color=ef0a6a)]()